toteto/MladiInfo/README.md

 #### Some features of this app include:
 - Styling that matches the one from the website
-- Browsing of all the categories and subcategories that the API provides
+- Browsing of all the categories and subcategories that the API provides [Screenshot](media/navigation_menu.jpg)
-- Contact information for many organizations and institutions
+- Contact information for many organizations and institutions [Screenshot](media/institutions.jpg)
-- Caching and offline data available for more responsive app
+- Caching and offline data available for more responsive app [Screenshot](media/no_internet.jpg)
-- Notifications for various subcategories like internships, employments, etc.
+- Notifications for various subcategories like internships, employments, etc. [Screenshot](media/notification.jpg)

-##### Features that are planned, but not yet implemented
 - Searchable articles
-- More adaptive design for tablet devices
+- Adaptive design for tablet devices [Screenshot](media/phone_tablet.jpg)

 ### Credits:
 - [Kotlin](https://kotlinlang.org/): Statically typed programming language for the JVM, Android and the browser